Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 )

-async def generate_token(self, url: str) -> Tuple[Optional[str], Optional[str]]:
+) -> Tuple[Optional[str], Optional[str]]:

-"""Generate Castle token by visiting protected page"""
+"""Generate Castle token by visiting protected page."""

-# Wait for Castle to initialize
+# Wait for Castle SDK to initialize

-await page.wait_for('window.Castle || window._castle', timeout=10000)
+'window.Castle || window._castle',

-# Execute token generation in browser context
+# Generate token in browser context

 token_data = await page.evaluate('''